Russia: Passengers describe horrific scenes

 "After the explosion, everyone expected consequences, then we were taken out, and people began to help each other, brought others out, most were covered in blood."

-Another witness told Tass that they waited for evacuation for several minutes after the explosion, which took place between the Sennaya Ploshchad and Tekhnologichesky Institute stations in central St. Petersburg.
+Another witness told Tass that people waited for evacuation for several minutes after the explosion, which took place between the Sennaya Ploshchad and Tekhnologichesky Institute stations in central St. Petersburg.

-"I saw dead people, 3-4 people minimum, the emergency services arrived after 5-7 minutes," he said.
+"I saw dead people, three (or) four people minimum, the emergency services arrived after five (to) seven minutes," he said.

 A woman interviewed by Life News in Russia said: "The people were bloody, they had their hair burned.
 Smoke came out of the cars.
 We were told to move to the exit, because the traffic was stopped.
 People just ran.